 First put your pasta on to cook in a large pan of salted, boiling water.
 I used linguine in the picture above, either that or spaghetti is absolutely fine.

 While that is cooking, melt the butter in a small frying pan over a medium heat.
-Gently cook the garlic until it is softened, but don’t let the butter or the garlic start to brown.
+Gently cook the garlic until it is softened, but don’t let the butter or garlic start to brown.

 Drain the prawns in a sieve, and then add to the pan to warm through, stirring into the garlicky butter.